digdir/designsystemet/README.md

 Your account also has to be added to the Digdir organisation on NPM.

-### 4. Paste latest changelog entry into the design system slack channel
+### 4. Paste the latest changelog entry into the design system Slack channel

 You can copy markdown from the changelog in storybook to get nice styling and commit links.